+WebTrust Seals

-- There are six WebTrust Seals: - Privacy adhering to the strictest rules for collecting, storing and using client/customer information - Security following the most appropriate and current safety measures, technologies and procedures. - Business Practices/Transaction Integrity reducing fears that information can be stolen during an online transaction, and that the transaction will be completed successfully. - Availability maintaining the service levels outlined in your agreements with customers and clients. - Confidentiality demonstrating the ability to protect business-tobusiness information. - Non-Repudiation confirming customers' identity and ability to pay for their online purchases.
+- 1. Privacy adhering to the strictest rules for collecting, storing and using client/customer information.
+Benefit to you: demonstrates that your business is trustworthy. - 2.
+Security following the most appropriate and current safety measures, technologies and procedures.
+Benefit to you: gives online/offline customers peace of mind. - 3.
+Business Practices/Transaction Integrity reducing fears that information can be stolen during an online transaction, and that the transaction will be completed successfully.
+Benefit to you: reduces your customers' fears/apprehension of buying online. - 4.
+Availability maintaining the service levels outlined in your agreements with customers and clients.
+Benefit to you: strengthens your attractiveness as an Application Service Provider (ASP) - 5.
+Confidentiality demonstrating the ability to protect business-to-business information.
+Benefit to you: gives your business customers confidence in your ability to exchange information online. - 6.
+Non-Repudiation confirming customers' identity and ability to pay for their online purchases.
+Benefit to you: protects your revenues.